Amid Border Crackdown, White House May Shield Venezuelans From Deportation

 Six months later, Maduro remains in power, in defiance of U.S. and international efforts to oust him.

 Andrew Selee, president of the Migration Policy Institute, said these programs are supposed to be humanitarian in nature, but the decisions are always partly political.
-As an example, he noted the contrast between the administration's willingness to consider some form of relief for Venezuelan immigrants who are in the country illegally and its efforts to block all possible avenues for asylum seekers from Central America.
+As an example, he noted the contrast between the administration's willingness to consider some form of relief for Venezuelan immigrants who are in the country illegally and its efforts to block all possible avenues for asylum-seekers from Central America.

-"This is a particularly political administration when in it comes to immigration issues," Selee said.
-"The Trump administration sees Venezuelan migrants as victims of a corrupt regime and Central Americans as job-seekers, although the reality may be much more complicated in both cases."
+"This is a particularly political administration when it comes to immigration issues," Selee said.
+"The Trump administration sees Venezuelan migrants as victims of a corrupt regime and Central Americans as job seekers, although the reality may be much more complicated in both cases."